Ninja260/flutter_animation_testing/README.md

 - Cube 3D animation
 - Hero animation with custom flight transition
 - AnimatedContainer (Implicit Animation)
+- Colored circle animation

-The project is still in progress, and more will be added more as the day goes by.
+The project is still in progress, and more will be added more as the day goes on.

 ## Getting Started